antron3000/rootBARS/README.md

 Rootbars represent the value of blockspace on the rootstock chain.

+## Smart Contract

 ## Development

 Rootbars were developed during Eth Global Brussels 2024.
 We deployed one collection with no permissions, where anybody can mint rootBars

 We deployed a special collection called Rootbars: Eth Global Brussels 2024 edition.
 This collection can be minted during the hackathon, but not after.

+## Ordinals

+The orginals protocol lets you teleburn EVM assets onto ordinals inscriptions.

+So as an extra bonus, we minted a new collection of inscriptions on Bitcoin, called BitRootBars, in 1KB sizes.

+To create your BitRootBar, first you must acquire a new BitRootBar, then you must send a 1 KB RootBar to the teleburn address.
+Then each BitRootBar represents the value of 1 KB of blockspace on Bitcoin, AND 1 KB of blockspace on roostock Mainnet!

+This is a combination Bitcoin and Rootstock Mainnet NFT.

 ## Inspiration